camunda/camunda-docs-manual/content/user-guide/runtime-container-integration/jboss.md

 It should be easy to see that the configuration consists of a single process engine which uses the Datasource `java:jboss/datasources/ProcessEngine` and is configured to be the `default` process engine.
 In addition, the Job Executor currently uses a single Job Acquisition also named default.

-If you start up your JBoss AS 7/Wildfly 8 / 10 server with this configuration, it will automatically create the corresponding services and expose them through the management model.
+If you start up your JBoss AS 7 / Wildfly 8 / 10 server with this configuration, it will automatically create the corresponding services and expose them through the management model.

 # Provide a Custom Process Engine Configuration Class